GooFit/GooFit/docs/documentation.md

 the sum.

-We have now calculated the function value that we ask MINUIT to minimise, for a single set of parameters; this value is passed back to MINUIT, which does its thing and comes up with another set of parameters for us, completing the loop.
+We have now calculated the function value that we ask MINUIT to minimize, for a single set of parameters; this value is passed back to MINUIT, which does its thing and comes up with another set of parameters for us, completing the loop.
 Ends here the saga of the fit iteration;
-you now know the entire essential functionality of GooFit’s core engine.
+you now know the entire essential functionality of GooFit's core engine.

 Existing PDF classes
 ====================